hugovk/clix/README.rst

 -  Now, as you copy any text, (using **Ctrl** + **c** keys), the text is saved to topmost frame of clix clipboard.

--  Whenever you want to paste any clip, just open clix GUI (usin **Ctrl** + **space** keys) and click on **clip it** button to copy clip text to main clipboard.
+-  Whenever you want to paste any clip, just open clix GUI (using **Ctrl** + **space** keys) and click on **clip it** button to copy clip text to main clipboard.